-- (a) goods from approved premises; - (b) transit goods; - (c) any other goods chargeable with any duty which has not been paid: - (d) drawback goods; - (e) goods of which the exportation is restricted by or under this Law or any other enactment; and - (f) any goods required by or under this Law to be entered before exportation or before shipment for exportation.
+- (a) goods from approved premises; - (b) transit goods; - (c) any other goods chargeable with any duty which has not been paid; - (d) drawback goods; - (e) goods of which the exportation is restricted by or under this Law or any other enactment; and - (f) any goods required by or under this Law to be entered before exportation or before shipment for exportation. - (g) any goods that are not referred to in sub-paragraphs (a) to (f) and which are not restricted or prohibited goods.

-Article 36 (1) of the Customs Law provides for penalties in relation to goods loaded for exportation that are subsequently unloaded in the Bailiwick without proper authorization.
+Article 36 (1) of the Customs Law provides for penalties in relation to goods loaded for exportation that are subsequently unloaded in the Bailiwick without proper authorisation.